 Christina was born in the vibrant city of Shreveport, Louisiana, and grew up in a single-parent home with her mom and two siblings.
 Her earliest childhood memories come with its own soundtrack.
 Her uncle spent hours singing melodies, and Christina effortlessly repeated.
 She loved singing as a child and sang when and wherever she could - often singing in her sleep.
 She sang her first solo in the church choir at the age of four.

-Now settled into her role as a vocal powerhouse, Christina released her first single on Malaco Records "Going" in 2019 - hit the top 20 on Billboard's radio charts.
-In early 2021, she landed "Bow Down" an invitation to always give praise, reverence and honor to God which peaked at #18 on Billboard’s radio charts also.
+Now settled into her role as a vocal powerhouse, Christina released her first single, "Going," in 2019 - which hit the top 20 on Billboard's radio charts.
+In early 2021, she landed "Bow Down," an invitation to always give praise, reverence, and honor to God, which peaked at #18 on Billboard’s radio charts also.
 Her commanding presence as a solo artist earned her a Stellar Award nomination for Traditional Female Artist of the Year.

-In 2020, Christina made her first real foray into acting, taking on the role as the legendary gospel singer/songwriter Twinkie Clark in the made for television biopic “The Clark Sisters: The First Ladies of Gospel”.
-Like this famed gospel group, Christina has overcome humble beginnings, poverty, brokenness, betrayal and rejection to achieve prominence in both stage and film.
+In 2020, Christina made her first real foray into acting, taking on the legendary gospel singer/songwriter Twinkie Clark in the made for television biopic “The Clark Sisters: The First Ladies of Gospel.”
+Like this famed gospel group, Christina has overcome humble beginnings, poverty, brokenness, betrayal, and rejection to achieve prominence in both stage and film.

-Out of this transformation, Christina birthed VocalBells - a boutique music/arts school helping performers and artists find their authentic voice.
-With a focus on aspiring singers Christina develops, nurtures, and transforms these musical talents and commits her energy to the artform of vocal performance.
+Out of this transformation, Christina birthed VocalBells - a boutique music/art school helping performers and artists find their authentic voice.
+With a focus on aspiring singers, Christina develops, nurtures, and transforms these musical talents and commits her energy to the artform of vocal performance.